wgu-opensource/osmt/README.md

 If you want to enable OSMT user permissions by roles, see additional details in [Role-based Access in OSMT](README.md#role-based-access-in-osmt).

-### Environment Files for Quickstart and Development Stacks
+### Environment Files for Development and API Tests Stacks
 There are many ways to provide environment values to a Spring application.
 That said, you should never push secrets to GitHub, so you should never store secrets in source code.
 The OSMT project is configured to git ignore files named `osmt*.env`, and we recommend you follow this approach.
-The OSMT source code includes example environment files for the Quickstart and Development configurations (`osmt-quickstart.env.example` and `api/osmt-dev-stack.env.example`).
+The OSMT source code includes example environment files for the Development configuration (`api/osmt-dev-stack.env.example`) and API Tests configuration (`test/api/osmt-apitest.env.example`).
 Running `./osmt_cli.sh -i` will create env files for you, but you will need to replace the 'xxxxxx' values with your OAUTH2/OIDC values, following the guidance in the [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) section.

 #### Alternate approaches for Providing Environment Variables
 * Provide these OAuth2 values as program arguments when starting your Spring Boot app (`-Dokta.oauth2.clientId="123456qwerty"`).